alfin3/graph-algorithms/README.md

 Hashing parametrization and generic programming were used to minimize the memory space occupied and used by a program.
 The implementation provides i) potential space and speed advantages relative to the use of C++ abstractions in settings with limited memory resources, and ii) hashing-based optimization with respect to graph topologies across hardware settings.

 The presented approach reflects the perspective that graph problems often reduce to hashing problems, where the distribution of hash values is a function of graph topology, algorithm, and hash function.
-Information about a graph topology can often be available from a problem statement or prior domain knowledge.
-The provided implementation may motivate the development and evaluation of graph-aware hashing methods.
+Information about a graph topology can often be obtained from a problem statement or the prior knowledge of a domain.
+Based on preliminary data, the provided implementation may motivate the development and evaluation of graph-aware hashing methods.

 Generic division and multiplication-based hash tables are provided and are portable under C89/C90 with the only requirement that `CHAR_BIT * sizeof(size_t)` is greater or equal to 16 and is even.